sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Home to SXSW, also hosted the Formula 1 in Nov 2012
 * Don't believe anyone who tries to intimidate you with tales of barren landscapes and cowboys.
 Austin is nothing like that!
+* College football is a huge deal.
+The colour of the Texas Longhorns (University of Texas) is burnt orange.
 * Austinites LOVE their food.
 When someone mentions a new food place, everyone else chimes in with opinions/makes a mental note to try it.
 * Way lower cost of living than SF, especially housing.